 - Evidence of marked improvement over time in the applicant's high school academic record.

 - Supporting evidence attesting to one or more of the above, submitted by the student.

-Applicants for the Conservatory of Music, and combined programs should consult the appropriate sections of this catalog for additional requirements.
+Applicants for the Conservatory, and combined programs should consult the appropriate sections of this catalog for additional requirements.

 Freshmen not meeting the requirements for regular admission will be reviewed for